chunky-dev/chunky/CONTRIBUTING.md

 #### Solve an issue

 Scan through our [existing issues](https://github.com/chunky-dev/chunky/issues) to find one that interests you.
 You can narrow down the search using `labels` as filters.
+If you are not sure where to start we have labelled some issues as [good first issues](https://github.com/chunky-dev/chunky/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
 As a general rule, we don’t assign issues to anyone.
 If you find an issue to work on, you are welcome to open a PR with a fix.
 However we would request that you double check what PRs are open and whether or not another contributor is working on an issue already.

 ### Make Changes